Orville Redenbacher: Personal life

-Redenbacher married Corinne Rosemund Strate in 1928, and they remained married until her death at the age of 62 in 1971.
+Redenbacher was married to Corinne Rosemund Strate from 1928 until her death at 62 in 1971.
 Later that year, he married Nina Reder, and they remained married until her death at the age of 91 in May 1991.
-The New York Times noted upon his death that he had two daughters named Billie Ann Atwood and Gail Tuminello, through whom he had 12 grandchildren and 10 great-grandchildren.
+He had two daughters, 12 grandchildren and 10 great-grandchildren.

 Death and legacy

-On September 19, 1995, Redenbacher died in the Jacuzzi of his condominium in Coronado, California.
+On September 19, 1995, Redenbacher died in the hot tub of his condominium in Coronado, California.
 He suffered a heart attack and drowned.
 He was cremated and his ashes scattered at sea.

 On the September 23, 1995, edition of Siskel & Ebert, Roger Ebert eulogized Redenbacher by calling him "a man who took popcorn seriously, as seriously as we take the movies."
 His co-host, Gene Siskel, added that "he actually was more than just a cute, cuddly advertising figure.
 He actually was a scientist who came up with a new strain of popcorn that really kept that whole industry alive [...] that's a real contribution."

 In 1988, Purdue University awarded him an honorary doctorate.

-Aside from his popcorn contribution, the entertainment provided by the TV commercials in which he starred was noteworthy.
+Aside from his contributions to the popcorn industry, he is noteworthy for his appearances on television, and in particular, his charismatic image in commercials.

 Since 2006, several of Orville's commercials from the 1970s and 1980s have aired on many channels across the United States.
 The advertisements for the brand's "natural" popcorn snacks were introduced in 2008, 13 years after Redenbacher's death, and feature a clip of him at the end.

 In January 2007, a television commercial featuring a digital recreation of Redenbacher appeared.
 Redenbacher's grandson, Gary Redenbacher, responded to questions about how he felt about the advertisement by saying: "Grandpa would go for it.
 He was a cutting-edge guy.
 This was a way to honor his legacy."
 Redenbacher's business partner, Charles F. Bowman, died in 2009.

-On September 4, 2012, Valparaiso, Indiana, unveiled a statue of Redenbacher at the city's annual popcorn festival.
+On September 4, 2012, Valparaiso, Indiana, where Redenbacher resided for much of his life, unveiled a statue of him at the city's annual popcorn festival.

+In 2012, Redenbacher was referenced by Andy Dwyer in an episode of season 5 of Parks and Recreation.

+He was also referenced by Dwight Schrute in the final season of The Office.

 In 2022, Redenbacher was mentioned by American musical comedian Bo Burnham in the song "Microwave Popcorn" from the deluxe edition of his soundtrack album Inside (The Songs).

+In 2025, Redenbacher's death was referenced by Roy Wood Jr during the first episode of the second season of CNN's Have I Got News For You.